marcusholl/misc/Readme.md

 All these dependencies are available in the default npm registry.
 This installs the dependencies under "/usr/local/lib".
 Hence you need to use a user with write permissions to that folder.

-2.)
+#### Lifecycle management
 Under "The ABAP Life-Cycle Management" we have to _replace_ at "To upload a file to your transport" ...

 * With Docker
 ```